ivan-ostymchuk/1brc/README.md

 # 1BRC - One Billion Rows Challenge
-The challenge ideated by Gunnar Morling was to calculate the mean, max and min temperature
+The challenge ideated by Gunnar Morling was to calculate the mean, max, and min temperature
 of each city in a text file of 1 billion rows.
 One row of data has the following schema: cityName;temperature(float with precision of 1)
 For example: London;14.5

 The challenge was meant to be done only in Java and with standard library only (No external dependencies).
-But since I was doing many things in Golang at the time, I decided to try it in Golang (standard library only).
+But since I was doing many things in Golang at the time, I decided to try it in Golang (standard library only) since it’s the language I’m using the most at the moment.
 I took it as a learning opportunity, to try and get more knowledge on optimizing both writing and processing data in Golang.
 It was also the perfect opportunity to play and experiment an awful lot with Goroutines and channels and the different usage patterns of those.

-The bytesToFloat function I copied it from Eugene Huang (https://github.com/elh/1brc-go) as it was a clever solution.
+I didn’t want to download Java just to generate the file so I rewrote the file generation code in Golang.
+Surprisingly It took longer than I expected due to some weird bugs from the generation of random numbers in goroutines.
+It was also a great exercise to try to optimize the file generation, finding strategies to write data to disk as fast as possible.

+Usually, when approaching these kinds of optimization problems you should start from a baseline implementation and iteratively improve it.
-Since I have an old laptop with not much RAM and not a powerful processor I decided to skip completely the baseline solutions, as the execution would have taken days to complete.
+It wasn’t an option for me because my laptop is old with limited RAM and CPU.
+The baseline approach would have taken days to execute.
-I started directly with the following steps:
+I had to parallelize the execution from the very start and iteratively improve it.
+The steps that provided a boost in the execution time:
-1. Read file with bufio in bigger buffers, send the buffered data to different workers for processing.
+-	Reading the file in bigger buffers and sending the buffered data to different workers for processing.
 Collect results at the end.
-2. Pre-size all the maps to avoid continuous resizing.
+-	Pre-size all the maps used to store the calculations to avoid continuous resizing.
+-	Iterating directly over the bytes of each buffer instead of transforming the data into strings.
-3. Avoid converting to string each buffer (then split and process).
-Therefore, iterating over bytes, converting directly to float (instead of bytes -> string -> float) and using unsafe string for the city name (from bytes to string without copy) to perform the lookup on the map.
+-	Using an unsafe string for the city name (from bytes to string without copy) to perform the lookup on the map
+-	Transforming temperature value directly from bytes to float instead of doing bytes -> string -> float.
 I tried also to memory map the file, but it didn't give a noticeable increase in performance.

 Then I wanted to test the solution on a decent machine so used a VM on GCP with the following characteristics: